Care for caregivers

 What are some of the most dangerous workplaces in the United States?
 Most people guess construction or manufacturing.
 But you might be surprised to learn that a hospital is one of the most dangerous places a person can work.
 And you’d be hard-pressed to find a harder-working group of people than health care providers.
 Their constant exposure to high stress situations, toxic chemicals and even violent patients are some of the reasons behind a high rate of burnout and physical ailments.

 In fact, hospital employees are nearly twice as likely to report work-related injuries or illnesses compared to workers in the private sector.
 In their goal to “do no harm” to patients, they sometimes put their own health and safety at risk.
 If you were injured or became ill due to your job in the health care system as a nurse, doctor or hospital staff, don’t be afraid to speak up.
-At Gerber & Holder Attorneys At Law, our Atlanta workers’ compensation lawyers will protect your rights and ensure you get the full compensation you deserve.
+At Gerber & Holder Workers’ Compensation Attorneys, our Atlanta workers’ compensation lawyers will protect your rights and ensure you get the full compensation you deserve.

 Don’t take your employer at their word if they say your workplace injury isn’t covered.